-Shortly after that the current settings are read form the ESC as long as it is a BEC model.
+Shortly after that the current settings are read from the ESC as long as it is a BEC model.
 All LED will light up in a row.
+(Optocoupler ESC's from V4 push Enter button now.)
 You are now on level 1, starting with the timing indicator.
 Now you choose with the lower left button the Menu selection and can see the programmed setting on the LED line.
 With the upper left button you can now choose a new value that will be actually programmed into the ESC with the Enter button on the right.
 The ESC will acknowledge with a positive beep.
-(The LED on the ProgCard II will turn off shortly and is followed by a low and a high tone beep.)
+(The LED on the ProgCard II will turn on shortly and is followed by a low and a high tone beep.)